New Lexington High School

 New Lexington High School is a public high school in New Lexington, Ohio, United States.
 It is the only high school in the New Lexington City School District.
 Their mascot is the Panthers.

 Sports

 Football

 The football program, currently headed by Coach Kevin Board, has historically played well.
-Reaching the playoffs seven times, the program won the 1970 state championship and reached the quarterfinals in 2006.
+Reaching the playoffs seven times, the program won the 1970 state UPI poll championship and reached the quarterfinals in 2006.
 And the state semifinals in 2008.

-The legendary football coach Jim Rockwell built the program from the 1959 through the 1976 seasons.
-His record during that time period was 144-27-8.
+Football coach Jim Rockwell built the program from the 1959 through 1976 seasons.
+His record during that time period was 144–27–8.
 The Panthers won two state championships and 10 MVL championships in the 18 years with Rockwell at the helm.
 In 1970 Coach Rockwell was voted the Ohio Class AA Coach of the Year and his son Jim “Little Rock” Rockwell was voted the Ohio Class AA Back of the Year as the Panthers won the 1970 Class AA State Championship.
-In 1984 New Lexington Stadium was re-named Jim Rockwell Stadium in honor of the legendary coach.
+In 1984 New Lexington Stadium was renamed Jim Rockwell Stadium in the coach's honor.